When Can I Start Off-leash Activities With My Puppy?

 Interacting with Other Dogs

 Socializing with other dogs is an important part of a puppy's development.
-It helps them learn proper communication, body language, and boundaries.
+It helps them learn proper canine communication, body language, and boundaries.
 Before engaging in off-leash activities with other dogs, ensure that your puppy has had positive experiences with friendly and well-behaved dogs.
 Organized puppy playdates or supervised interactions with known and vaccinated dogs can help your puppy build social skills and become comfortable with off-leash interactions.

 Meeting New People

 In addition to interacting with other dogs, it is crucial for your puppy to have positive experiences with different people.
 This includes meeting individuals of various ages, genders, and ethnicities.
 Exposing your puppy to different people at an early age helps them develop confidence, reduces fear and anxiety, and promotes a friendly and sociable demeanor.
-Introduce your puppy to new people gradually, ensuring that the encounters are always positive and rewarding.
+Introduce your puppy to new people gradually, ensuring that the are always positive and rewarding.
 Once your puppy becomes accustomed to meeting new people on a leash, you can gradually progress to off-leash interactions in controlled environments.

 Training